Extensions of Veech groups I: A hyperbolic action: Introduction

 \section{Introduction}

 Let $S$ be a closed, connected, oriented surface of genus at least $2$.
 For any group $G$, a $\pi_1S$--extension of $G$ is a group $\Gamma$ fitting into a short exact sequence:

-Such groups are precisely the fundamental groups of $S$--bundles.
-Each such extension induces, and is in fact determined up to isomorphism by, an associated monodromy homomorphism $G\to \Mod^{\pm}(S)\cong\mathrm{Out}(\pi_1S)$ to the extended mapping class group of $S$.
-An important, intriguing problem is to decide how geometric properties of $\Gamma$ (or the bundle) are reflected by properties of the monodromy.
+Such a group $\Gamma$ is the fundamental group of an $S$--bundle and is determined up to isomorphism by its monodromy homomorphism $G\to \Mod^{\pm}(S)\cong\mathrm{Out}(\pi_1S)$ to the extended mapping class group; see e.g.~\cite{Morita,SalTsh}.
+An important problem is to decide how geometric properties of $\Gamma$ (or the bundle) are reflected in properties of the monodromy.

-Thurston's geometrization (see \cite{Otal-ThurstonHyp}) provides a very strong connection, proving that when $G \cong \mathbb Z$ the associated surface bundle over the circle admits a hyperbolic structure if and only if the image of the monodromy is generated by a pseudo-Anosov mapping class.
+A motivating success story for this line of inquiry is Thurston's geometrization theorem (see e.g.~\cite{Otal-ThurstonHyp}), stating that when $G \cong \mathbb Z$, the associated surface bundle over the circle admits a hyperbolic structure if and only if the image of the monodromy is generated by a pseudo-Anosov mapping class.
 A generalization of this to the world of coarse geometry states that a $\pi_1S$--extension of any group $G$ is {\em word-hyperbolic} if and only if the monodromy has finite kernel and its image in $\Mod(S)$ is {\em convex cocompact} in the sense of Farb and Mosher (see \cite{FM:CC,hamenstadt:WHSG,MjSardar}).

-In the classical setting of Kleinian groups, convex cocompactness is a special case of the much more general notion of geometric finiteness.
-However, there is currently no precise analogue of geometric finiteness in the context of mapping class groups; nor is there a proposal for how such a notion should relate, as in the case of convex cocompactness, to the (coarse) geometry of associated extension groups.
-Nevertheless, it is evident that a {\em lattice Veech group} $G< \Mod(S)$ should qualify as geometrically finite with respect to {\em any} definition (c.f.~Mosher \cite[\S6]{Mosher:Problems}).
-This paper explores this vein by providing the first analysis of the coarse geometry of these extension groups.
-Our main theorem is the following.
+In that spirit, this paper initiates an analysis of the geometry of extension groups of \emph{lattice Veech subgroups} of the mapping class group.
+There are two important perspectives motivating this analysis.
+Firstly, in the classical setting of Kleinian groups, convex cocompactness is a special case of {\em geometric finiteness}.
+While there is as yet no precise analogue of this latter notion in the context of mapping class groups---nor any proposal for how such a notion should relate, as in the case of convex cocompactness, to the (coarse) geometry of associated extension groups---it is evident that lattice Veech groups should qualify as geometrically finite with respect to {\em any} definition (c.f.~Mosher \cite[\S6]{Mosher:Problems}).
+Taking these as prototypes for geometric finiteness suggests that their extension groups should model compelling geometric features.
+Our main theorem shows this is indeed the case, in that the extension becomes hyperbolic after collapsing naturally occurring \emph{vertex subgroups} that are virtually isomorphic to fundamental groups of Seifert manifolds; see \S\ref{sec:bundle_metrics}.